-Nurdles are small pellets of plastic.
+Nurdies - nurdles are small pellets of plastic.
 It is the raw material that companies use to manufacture plastic goods.
 They end up on beaches when containers are lost overboard whilst being shipped across the globe and washed downstream from industrial sites into the sea.

-Wet wipes and sanitary products are are flushed down the toilet, but the majority are made of plastic and do not biodegrade.
+Wet wipes and sanitary products

+- these are flushed down the toilet,

+but the majority are made of plastic

+and do not biodegrade.

-Most fishing litter are made of plastic.
-They can end up discarded where they could continue to capture marine life (ghost fishing).
-Look out for lobster tags from the USA and Canada, record the tag numbers and send them to the Marine Conservation Society.
+Fishing litter - most nets, boxes, tags, floats and lines used in the fishing industry are made of plastic.
+They can end up discarded in the sea where they could continue to capture marine life by accident - this is called ghost fishing.
+Look out for lobster tags from the USA and Canada, you can record the tag numbers and send them to the Marine Conservation Society.

-Balloons released accidentally or for charity events and memorials eventually burst and usually end up in the sea where they do not break down and are often mistaken for food.
+Balloons - released accidentally or for charity events and memorials, they eventually burst and usually end up in the sea where they do not break down and are often mistaken for food.

-Disposable BBQ / food packaging are often left on the beach
+Disposable BBQ and foodpackaging - often left on the beach by holiday makers.